-For the last few years I haven’t been able to attend cousin’s weekend because I’ve stayed in Poland for the summer.
-When I found out I would be able to attend this year I was so excited.
-My sister and I booked a camp site and then realised neither of us had camped in years and we had no idea how to prepare!
-We packed up what we thought we might need and then made a pit stop at Walmart on the way to the campgrounds where we roamed the camping section and grabbed additional things we thought we might need.
+For the last few years, I haven’t been able to attend my cousin’s weekend because I’ve stayed in Poland for the summer.
+When I found out I could to go this year, I was so excited.
+My sister and I booked a campsite and then realized neither of us had camped in years and we had no idea how to prepare!
+We packed up what we thought we might need and then made a pit stop at Walmart on the way to the campgrounds, where we roamed the camping section and grabbed other things we thought we might need.
 Then it was time to camp!

 "I've Never Set UP a Tent"

-Living in Poland for the summer I really missed having a bonfire.
+Living in Poland for the summer, I really missed having a bonfire.
 There’s just something so great about sitting around the fire with a beer while hanging out with your friends and family.
 I really just love bonfires.
-Hanging out with my cousins around the bonfire and telling stories was great.
-Although I was slightly concerned about our fire safety having been a Girl Scout for almost all of my life! 😂Let’s just say it we built a large fire that maybe wasn’t the safest!
+Hanging out with my cousins around the campfire and telling stories was great.
+Although I was slightly concerned about our fire safety because I was a Girl Scout for almost all of my life! 😂Let’s just say it we built a massive fire that maybe wasn’t the safest!

-At the end of July I will turn 30!
+At the end of July, I will turn 30!
 I have two other cousins who will turn 30 in July as well.
 Now, while sitting around chatting, I heard whispers of a surprise party for Ryan and Kyle.
 I felt relieved because surprise parties are not my thing.
-I had one surprise party in 5th grade and I wasn’t all about the surprise part.
+I had one surprise party in 5th grade, and I wasn’t all about the surprise part.
 I don’t like it- it makes me so uncomfortable.
-Then on Saturday I was sitting around chatting with my cousins and they slowly began to disappear.
-I didn’t think much of it and just kept chatting with my sister.
-Until I realised it was just Ryan and his wife, Kyle and his girlfriend, and my sister and I left.
-I realised my worst fears (slightly dramatised) were coming true.
-I was included in the surprise party! 😱Josie asked if we all wanted to grab a quick drink at the bar and we headed up.
-I noticed we walked in age order (I believe accidentally) on the way in and thankfully I was last!
-I tried several times to pause so that I wasn’t there when people yelled surprise (my least favourite part of surprise parties) but my sister wasn’t having it.
+Then on Saturday, I was sitting around chatting with my cousins, and they slowly began to disappear.
+I didn’t think much of it and just kept talking with my sister.
+Until I realized it was only Ryan and his wife, Kyle and his girlfriend, and my sister and I left.
+I realized my worst fears (slightly dramatized) were coming true.
+I was included in the surprise party! 😱Josie asked if we all wanted to grab a quick drink at the bar, and we headed up.
+I noticed we walked in age order (I believe accidentally) on the way in, and thankfully I was last!
+I tried several times to pause so that I wasn’t there when people yelled surprise (my least favorite part of surprise parties), but my sister wasn’t having it.

-Once everyone shouted at us the party was great!
-It was so nice and completely unexpected to be included in the celebration.
+Once everyone shouted at us, the party was great!
+It was so lovely and completely unexpected to be included in the celebration.
 My aunts, uncles, and parents were there for the party.